 There is a Private Garden on the south side of the house for the exclusive use of Morland House guests.
 Accessible both from directly from the Drawing Room and from outside the Family Kitchen, it has a patio with outdoor table, chairs and a barbecue, a lawn, and an 1880 summerhouse.
 This allows for lunches or tea parties outdoors.

 The gardens are open every day of the year, from 10 am to 5 pm.
-Entrance £5 cash in honesty box or purchase tickets here.
-U12s and HHA members are free.
-HHA members please sign in as directed.
+Entrance £6 cash in honesty box, purchase tickets here or scan the QR code below.
+U12s and Historic Houses members are free.